vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/12_ANNEXURE_VI_Survey.md

 17, 1953 (Principal era A.D.)
 10. January, February and so on.

 5. Ganapatidev Shastri.
 6. Nirayana.
 7. Luni-Solar, Purnimanta.
-8. Chaitra Sukla pratipad.
+8. Chaitra śukla pratipad.
 9. Vikram Samvat 2010 begins on

 16th March, 1953.
 10. Chaitra to Phalguna.